 2. Source glass jars and other serving items

 What makes a lolly buffet special, is being able to see all the lollies at once, which means you need to display them in glass.
 Unlike school, uniform is out – you need to find jars, bottles, bowls and vases of varying shape, size, height and appearance.
 Start by asking members of the committee or families at school if they have something to lend.
 Make sure each is carefully names, or take a photo of the person holding their jar so you know who to return it to.
-If you prefer plastic over glass or need to purchase vases and bowls, Pink Frosting has a range of lolly buffet items or head to your local discount shop.
+If you prefer plastic over glass or need to purchase vases and bowls, head to your local discount shop.

 You can use almost anything from vases to crystal salad bowls, trifle bowls, extra big wine glasses, cookie jars, wide necked bottles, water jugs or beer glasses.